Skip to content

 Data Masking

-Data masking is essential for any environment that copies production data (Partial Copy, Full Copy).
+Data masking is required for any environment that copies production data (Partial Copy, Full Copy).

 What to Mask